 3. Establishing technical development standards based on best practise.

 4. Developing digital accessibility awareness and skills among our staff.

-We will audit our websites in June, September, December and March of each year.
+We will audit our websites in each quarter.
 We aim to deploy resulting fixes within one month of these audits.

 Personalising your website experience

 We are rolling out the EqualWeb accessibility widget to all our websites.
 This appears as a red icon on the left of the screen and enables users to personalise their experience including being able to read text to speech and adjust content including: